-Saturday, February 20th
+Saturday, February 11th

 Morning - Youth Competition: Intermediate & Advanced Divisions

-The Latino Arts Strings Program is inviting classical guitarists of all ages to participate in the third annual Guitar Festival.
+The Latino Arts Strings Program is inviting classical guitarists of all ages to participate in the fourth annual Guitar Festival.
 A panel of local and international classical guitarists will select one winner from each level: Intermediate and Advanced.
 Competition winners will perform with our guest artists during that evening's concert.

 BUY CONCERT TICKETS NOW.

 Guitar students interested in registering for the competition and/or master class:

 For more details about the competition, download the invitation letter and judging requirements and procedures form.